RTFC Homepage

 Bug fix:

-when sorting the source files, file names with leading zeros were incorrectly sorted if they were single zeros.
+When sorting source files, file names with leading zeros were sorted incorrectly if the zeros stood alone.

 Bug fix:

-specifying wildcards for the target file in the command line could lead to the use of an incorrect target filename.
+Specifying wildcards for the target file on the command line could result in an incorrect target file name being used.

 Bug fix:

-the keyboard shortcut <Ctrl+Shift+R> to start the RTFC Document Reader was also interpreted outside of Microsoft Word, which prevented its use in other programs.
-For example, the "Reply all" function in a mail program could no longer be executed with <Ctrl+Shift+R>.
+The keyboard shortcut <Ctrl+Shift+R> for starting the RTFC Document Reader was also interpreted outside Microsoft Word, which prevented its use in other programs.
+For example, the "Reply All" function in an email program could no longer be triggered with <Ctrl+Shift+R>.

 Bug fix:

-the hyphen was not recognized as a word delimiter within emphasis in Braille, which meant that in certain situations superfluous discontinuation signs were placed before a hyphen.
+Within emphasized (highlighted) text in Braille, the hyphen was not recognized as a word boundary, which in certain situations caused unnecessary terminator characters to be placed before a hyphen.

 Bug fix:

-Stand-alone question marks, exclamation marks and dots in brackets are given the cancellation point 6 in shorthand to avoid confusion with monotonous abbreviations.
+Standalone question marks, exclamation marks, and periods in parentheses now receive cancellation dot 6 in contracted Braille, to avoid confusion with single-cell contractions.

 9.01